CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

    (spyder-dev) $ qta-browser

-From here (as Fig.3 shows) we can select and copy the name of the icon of our preference.
+From here, as Fig.3 shows, we can select and copy the icon name of our preference.

 .. figure:: images/workshop-3/pd_qta-browser_timer.png
    :alt: figure3

    Fig.3 Qta browser dialog.

-To finish the implementation of our widget, we need to add the following method.
+To finish the implementation of our widget, ``BaseTimerStatus`` requires the following method to update its contents each time it is requested by the internal timer.

 .. code-block:: python